michaeldonnelly/davinci-dtr/input/pagecontent/use_case.md

 ![CRD DTR Flow](DTR_Example_Workflow.png){:style="float: none;"}

 ### Oxygen Therapy Ordering Example
-This shows an overview of how the SMART on FHIR App fits into the flow when ordering oxygen therapy.
+This example shows an overview of how the DTR SMART App (or native App) fits into a workflow when ordering Home Oxygen Therapy.

-1. Oxygen Therapy order triggers appropriate CDS hook.
+1. It is determined that documentation and/or prior authorization is required for coverage and there are Questionnaire(s) to be filled out.
-2. It is determined that there is prior authorization required and there are forms to be filled out.
+2. After the DTR SMART App (or native App) is launched from the CDS hook card.
-3. The SMART on FHIR App fetches CQL (rules) and a FHIR Questionnaire.
+3. The DTR SMART App (or native App) fetches CQL (rules) and a FHIR Questionnaire from the Payer Server.
-4. The engine then extracts as many answers as it can in order to formulate a FHIR QuestionnaireResponse.
+4. The engine then extracts as many answers as it can in order to pre-populate a FHIR QuestionnaireResponse with FHIR-based EHR data.
-5. If there is missing information, the user can manually provide it to fully populate the Questionnaire response.
+5. If there is missing information, the user can manually provide it to fully populate the QuestionnaireResponse.
 Otherwise, the Questionnaire is not shown to the user unless specifically requested.
-6. It then writes the FHIR QuestionnaireResponse back to Payer server and optionally to the EMR in a text format.
+6. It then writes the FHIR QuestionnaireResponse back to EHR server and optionally to the Payer.

 > Note:
 > There is no need for the user to see the form if it can be auto-completed unless they need to approve sending the result to the payer or to "sign" the information prior to submission.
 FHIR Questionnaires should indicate which items are necessary for auto-completion using the "required" property.
 The application SHALL give the provider the ability, but not the requirement to review any information prior to sending it to a third party.
 This ability may be "turned-off" by the organization and possibly the individual provider.